wabubby/Econ-Obsidian/CIE 3M1a/Economics.md

 The backbone of most modern economies is the [[Transaction]]

-[[Economic Systems]] are general categories that illustrate how economies distribute and prioritise resources.
+[[Economic System]] are general categories that illustrate how economies distribute and prioritise resources.

 #Core